 The focus on private investment represents a significant shift in the global development finance landscape, and development finance institutions are a key part of that evolution.

-There are three main channels for development finance from the OECD DAC donor countries and multilateral institutions to low and middle income countries: aid, public sector loans and private investment.
-Each of these channels significant publicly backed flows of development finance every year.
-The three channels are highly complementary and increasingly balanced, but the methods and instruments involved vary significantly.
+Aid, public sector loans and private investment form the three main channels exist for development finance from the OECD Development Assistance Committee (OECD DAC) donor countries and multilateral institutions to low- and middle-income countries.
+Each channel receives significant publicly backed flows of development finance every year.
+The trio are highly complementary and increasingly balanced, but the methods and instruments involved vary significantly.